Putting Ulcerative Colitis Into Remission

 Gut microbiota contains trillions of bacteria that change continually with lifestyle factors such as food and drink we have, stress, what we breathe, medication, health conditions, and so on.

-An alteration of your intestinal microbiome is a major factor in the pathogenesis of a chronic inflammatory disease of the gastrointestinal tract.
+An alteration of your intestinal microbiome is a significant factor in the pathogenesis of a chronic inflammatory disease of the gastrointestinal tract.

-This means that promoting good microbiota with the right type and quantity of foods on a regular basis will reduce gut dysbiosis, promote regular immune activity, reduce inflammation and aid the healing and repair of the inflamed, permeable digestive tract and putting ulcerative colitis into remission.
+This means that promoting good microbiota with the right type and quantity of foods regularly will reduce gut dysbiosis.
+It will promote regular immune activity, reduce inflammation, and aid the healing and repair of the inflamed, permeable digestive tract, putting ulcerative colitis into remission.

 Optimally modulating gut microbial diversity and stability will prevent gut dysbiosis.
 This will prevent chronic inflammatory diseases.
-Eating the right balance of good foods is imperative to further allow for nutrition absorption.
+Eating the right balance of good foods is imperative for further absorption of nutrition.

 Check out what others say on the Testimonials page.
 There are also video testimonials in most of the chronic inflammatory conditions under the Conditions tab.